Selects: Noise Pollution: Arrrgh!

 And then it just went away for many, many years until about 2011

+when the WHO, there was a bunch of other studies.
 A lot of the other ones that we've referenced so far came out around 2010, 2011, 2013.

 I'm not sure what exactly kicked it off, but there was a big spate of them.
+But then the WHO released a really big report.

-Not the Who, the band, the World Health Organization.
+Not the WHO, the band, the World Health Organization.

 They're another loud band, actually.
+And

 yeah, they felt terribly guilty about causing hearing loss in their fans.
+So they launched this study of

-basically all of Western Europe.
+basically all of Western Western Europe.

 They looked at,